 Health insurance is different in every country.
 While US employers tend to offer extensive healthcare benefits, it can be unusual or even useless in many other countries (e.g. if healthcare is mostly free).
 Adjust for local differences, possibly offer an annual health stipend if applicable.

 If you expect people to work from home (or anywhere), you should supply anything you'd supply for a co-located employee.
-Meaning (if needed) a suiting table, chair, screen, computer and any accessories needed, as well as internet access (at least subsidized).
+Meaning (if needed) a great table, chair, screen, computer, any accessories needed, as well as internet access (at least subsidized).
 This may differ from employee to employee, as people tend to have a small existing home office at times.
-It can be good to offer a hiring stipend upfront (usually between $2,000 and $3,000) to cover all expenses of a home office.
+It can be good to offer a hardware stipend upfront (usually between $2,000 and $3,000) to cover all expenses of a home office.

 A big downside of working remotely?
 No casual chats with your coworkers to learn something new, no easy knowledge exchange over multiple days, rarely a full-company talk or workshop.
 Learning new things get harder, the less connected you are.
-Make it easy for your employees to grow and learn, they'll thank you for it.
+A stipend for educational material makes it easy for your employees to grow and learn.

 Company-wide team retreats

-The sweet thing about not having (or having a smaller) office, is saving a lot of money on rent.
-The best way to re-invest that money is by flying the whole team out, either to an existing HQ or a remote location, for 1-2 weeks of team building, strategy planning, brainstorming, innovation and exchange.
-This can get costly, but is absolutely crucial to do!
+The sweet thing about not having an office, or renting something small, is saving a lot of money on rent.
+The best way to re-invest that money is by flying the whole team out for a retreat, either to an existing HQ or a remote location, for 1-2 weeks of team building, strategy planning, brainstorming, innovation and exchange.
+This can get costly, but is crucial to do!
 Face-to-face time can't get substituted with anything, you'll be left with a tighter, happier and greater team.